zdharma-continuum/zinit-annex-bin-gem-node/README.md

 #### Usage<a name="usage-3"></a>

-Install the Python package of the name `{pip-package}` inside a plugin or snippet directory.
+Install the Python package named `{pip-package}` inside a plugin or snippet directory.

 ```zsh
 pip'{pip-package}`